EfthymiaKakoulidou/project-management-tool/README.md

 - As a returning site user, I would like to edit or delete my tasks, so that I can keep them up to date.
 - As a returning site user, I would like to sign out, so that I can be sure that others will not be able to see my information.
 - As a returning site user, I would like to edit or delete profile, so that it can be up to date or deleted if I do not want to have one.
-- As a returning site user, I would like to see others' profile, so that I can choose the right person for the tasks I am creating.
+- As a returning site user, I would like to see others' profiles, so that I can choose the right person for the tasks I am creating.

 ### Site Admin